yeslogic/prince-docs/docs/javascript.md

 ```
 *Boxes* are JavaScript objects with some or all of the following properties:

     type =          "BODY" |
                     "COLUMN" |
                     "FLEXLINE" |
                     "FOOTNOTES" |
                     "FLOATS" |
                     "BOX" |
                     "LINE" |
                     "SPAN" |
                     "TEXT" |
                     "SVG" |
                     "IMAGE"
     pageNum =       the page of the current box
     x =             x-coordinate, in pt
     y =             y-coordinate, in pt (set to zero on some boxes)
     w =             width, in pt
     h =             height, in pt (set to zero on some boxes)
     baseline =      the y-coordinate of the baseline of the box,
                     ie. the line that the text rests on, in pt -
                     applies only to inline boxes
+    marginTop
+    marginRight
+    marginBottom
+    marginLeft =    the used values for margins
     children =      array of child boxes
     parent =        parent box
     element =       DOM element for box (may be null)
     pseudo =        pseudo-element name or null
     text =          string
     src =           URL string for images
     style =         CSS style object for box

 The `x`, `y`, `w`, `h` and `baseline` measures, defining respectively the x- and y-coordinates and the width and height of the *box*, use the same coordinate system as the PDF, i.e. the box tracking units are measured in points (`pt`) and the origin is the lower left corner of the page.

 The box with the value `BODY` represents the *page area* returned by [`PDF.pages`](js-support.md#window.PDF.pages) (and thus is not necessarily equivalent with the `body` element); the content of the *page-margin boxes* is not included in the tree (see [Page regions](paged.md#page-regions) for the definition of *page area* and *page-margin boxes*).

 The properties of a *box* can be queried with the [`BoxInfo()`](js-support.md#window.BoxInfo) method.

+The `marginTop`, `marginRight`, `marginBottom` and `marginLeft` properties return the *used* values for margins.
+This can be useful in cases of elements that are snapped to the nearest column or page end (see [Page and Column Floats](styling.md#page-and-column-floats)), since it is impossible to predict whether they will be floated to the top or bottom, and thus whether the alternative margin will be applied (see [Margins of Page and Column Floats](styling.md#margins-of-page-and-column-floats)).
+See also [our nifty script](cookbook.md#how-and-where-is-my-box) to return the position and dimension of the margin box, the border box, the padding box and the content box of an element.

 Since the box tracking API is available only *after* the `complete` event, it cannot be used to modify the document (see [JavaScript in Printed Media](javascript.md#javascript-in-printed-media)).